 Having a written plan in your journal will help you kick procrastination habit and bring more order in your life by getting things done.

-- How to overcome procrastination caused by fear?
+- How to overcome procrastination caused by fear

 - 3 mistakes to avoid if you want to achieve your goals

-3. Write about your desires
+3. you can Write about your desires

-It can be about ideas for expanding business, the kind of body you want to have, the places you want to go, the activities you want to check off your bucket list, the new dish you want to make etc.
+It can be about ideas for expanding a business, the kind of body you want to have, the places you want to go, the activities you want to check off your bucket list, the new dish you want to make etc.

 A journal is a great place to jot down all these.
 Research has proved that what we write down we retain more.
 Thus, there are more chances of taking action.
 And you definitely want to have those wonderful experiences, right?